 (a) The premiums for insurance coverages for which Operator is responsible under this Section 9.2(a) are deemed to be Reimbursable Expenses for which EOTT shall reimburse Operator as provided in Article 6.
 However, EOTT shall only be responsible for that portion of such premiums which relate to the performance of the Services covered by this Agreement.

 (b) At all times during the term of this Agreement, Operator shall procure or obtain and maintain in force the insurance coverages set forth on Schedule 9.2(b) hereto.
 Operator agrees to require any policies of insurance, except Workers Compensation coverages, which are in any way related to the Services and that are secured and maintained by Operator or its subcontractors or service providers, to include EOTT as additional insured.
-In addition to naming EOTT as an additional insured, Operator shall require all subcontractors and service providers to furnish EOTT with copies of current insurance certificates evidencing the required insurance coverage.
-[Need to check with Enron to see if this is possible, since all service contracts will be global and used for all entities.]
+In addition to naming the EOTT Partnerships as an additional insured, Operator shall require all subcontractors and service providers to furnish EOTT with copies of current insurance certificates evidencing the required insurance coverage.

 (c) It is expressly understood and agreed that the coverages required on Schedule 9.2(b) hereto (i) represent minimum requirements and are not to be construed to void or limit Operator’s indemnity obligations as contained in this Agreement nor represent in any manner a determination of the insurance coverages Operator should or should not maintain for its own protection, and (ii) are being, or have been, obtained by Operator in support of Operator’s liability and indemnity obligations under this Agreement.
 Irrespective of the requirements as to insurance to be carried as provided for herein, the insolvency, bankruptcy or failure of any insurance company carrying insurance of Operator, or the failure of any insurance company to pay claims accruing, shall not be held to affect, negate or waive any of the provisions of this Agreement.